 - Seasonal Events

 With any low-budget marketing campaigns, ad creativity is key.
-Eye-catching visuals will grab users’ attention and make them interested in learning more about your business.
+Eye-catching visuals will grab users' attention and interest them in learning more about your business.
 Some great ad creative tips include using images and videos, a catchy headline, and a call to action.
 Video is becoming one of the most popular forms of media to consume and can be used very effectively in Facebook marketing.
 Give your audience something catchy to look at, and they will be drawn in from the beginning.